Masturbation: The Positive Effect of Solo Sex on Overall Wellbeing

 FIGHTS OFF FLU

-Orgasms can help during the dreaded cold and flu season, too.
-A 2004 German study found that immediately after sexual arousal and subsequent masturbation to climax, 11 men showed increased levels of leukocytes, white blood cells that help protect your body from illness and infectious disease.
-That same 2015 study from Indiana University showed that sexually active women had “greater changes in helper T cells,” which help activate the cells your body needs to fight off foreign invaders that cause disease and illness.
+Orgasms can help during the dreaded cold and flu season.
+A 2015 study from Indiana University showed that sexually active women had “greater changes in helper T cells,” which help activate the cells your body needs to fight off foreign invaders that cause disease and illness.

-Orgasms do not need to be reserved for “special occasions”.
-Modern sexual wellness products, and the more widespread sharing of the natural benefits of orgasm allow us an entirely new opportunity to take power back into our hands.
-And it’s not just orgasm that helps to yield many of these benefits.
+Orgasms don’t need to be reserved for “special occasions”.
+Modern sexual wellness products allow us an entirely new opportunity to take power back into our hands.
 Simply tending your bodies’ sensual needs help it to respond to stressors, help you to learn about what uniquely turns you on, and further support the brilliant wiring of your sexuality to become more responsive.
-Regular masturbation has been associated with triggering an easier ability to orgasm with a partner, and of course linked to leading more confident happy lives.
+Regular masturbation has been associated with triggering an easier ability to orgasm with a partner, and just lead a more confident happy life.

 The best way to start benefiting from this incredible well-spring of vital energy is to start exploring it regularly.
 Take time out to create a space for pleasure to be explored.
 Experiment with different types of touch, create the setting of sensuality by minimising distractions and focusing on where your body needs attention.
 With regular practice you will pleasantly be surprised that your body has the capacity to slow down and light up with the intelligence and current of self-love.
 It may take time, and that’s why taking the pressure off can be half the battle.

 Rather, breath deep, relax and explore.
-The positive emotional and physical effects of solo sex, as you can see, are incredible and there is still a lot we are finding out about just how beneficial masturbation can be.
+The positive emotional and physical effects of solo sex, as you can see, are incredible and there’s still a lot we’re finding out about just how beneficial masturbation can be.
 So next time you feel stressed, under the weather or can’t sleep, try a little self-love.
-It can make a real difference in shifting your state and giving your body the boost it needs, to feel “oh so good”.
+It can make a real difference in shifting your state and giving your body the boost it needs to feel “oh so good”.

 Megwyn White is a Certified Clinical Sexologist, and the Director of Education for sexual wellness and sex tech brand, Satisfyer.